AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-41/acsd-54376-exception-shopping-cart-product-removed-from-shared-catalog.md

 ---
 title: "ACSD-54376: Exception in shopping cart when product removed from [!UICONTROL shared catalog]"
-description: Apply the ACSD-54376 patch to fix the Adobe Commerce issue where an exception happens on the shopping cart when a product is removed from the shared catalog after being added to the cart.
+description: Apply the ACSD-54376 patch to fix the Adobe Commerce issue where an exception happens in the shopping cart when a product is removed from the [!UICONTROL shared catalog] after being added to the cart.
 feature: Shopping Cart, B2B
 role: Admin, Developer
 ---